Abdus-Sami01/codesage-ai/README.md

-# Codesage AI
+CodeSage AI is a VS Code extension that integrates AI-powered code reviews directly into your editor.
+Get instant feedback on your code in any programming language using DeepSeek AI.

-🚀 **Codesage AI** is a VS Code extension that uses AI to review your code and suggest improvements.
-Stop wasting time debugging—let AI do the heavy lifting!
+🚀 Features

-## ✨ Features
+🔍 AI-Powered Code Reviews: Analyze your code and get suggestions for improvements.

-- 📌 **AI-Powered Code Review**: Get instant feedback on your code with expert AI suggestions.
+🌎 Multi-Language Support: Works with Python, JavaScript, PHP, C++, and more.
-- 🔍 **Error Detection**: Identify syntax errors, bad practices, and potential improvements.
+⚡ Seamless Integration: Run reviews directly inside VS Code with a simple command.
-- 📝 **Multi-Language Support**: Works with Python, JavaScript, and more!
+📌 How to Use

-## 📦 Installation
+Install the extension (codesage-ai.vsix) in VS Code.

-1. Download and install the extension from the VS Code Marketplace (coming soon).
+Open any code file in the editor.
-2. Or manually install:
+Run the command Review Code with AI from the command palette (Ctrl + Shift + P).
-   - Clone this repository
+See the results in a popup window.
-   - Run `vsce package` and install the generated `.vsix` file in VS Code.
+📦 Requirements

-## 🔧 Usage
+Python must be installed on your system.

-1. Open a code file in VS Code.
+Internet connection is required to connect with DeepSeek AI.
-2. Press `Ctrl+Shift+P` and run `Review Code with AI`.
+⚙️ Extension Settings
-3. See AI-powered suggestions in the output!
+This extension does not require any custom settings.

-## 🛠 Requirements
+🛠️ Known Issues

-- Python (for AI processing)
+Some AI responses may need manual verification.
-- Node.js (for VS Code extension)
+Large code files may take longer to analyze.

-## 🤝 Contributing
+📜 Release Notes

-Want to improve Codesage AI?
-Feel free to fork the repo and submit a pull request!
+1.0.0

-## 📜 License
+Initial release with AI-powered code review functionality.

-MIT License.
-See [LICENSE](LICENSE) for details.
+📖 Additional Resources

----
+VS Code Extension Guide
-Developed with ❤️ by [Your Name]
+DeepSeek AI Model